siebeniris/Colex2Lang/README.md

-Detailed README comes later :)
+Detailed README comes in the end of July :)